Wolfgang WOESS

 You can read an accompanying text (in German), and find the announcement of the abovementioned first exhibition in 2002.

 My mother, Elisabeth Woess (1917-2001) was also a university professor, at the Institute of Botanics of Vienna University.
 You can see a few late photographs of her and read an obituary (pdf, in German) that appeared in Verh.
 Zool.-Bot.
 Ges. Österreich 138 (2001) 275-278.
 A posthumuous publication has appeared in Plant Systematics and Evolution 258 (2006) 27-37.
 It has a small background story: my mother had continued her research work until a week before she passed a way at the age of 84.
-This was supposed to become a joint work with a Professor in Florida of Hungarian origin who years before had sent her specimen of an antarctic lichens to be studied and classified.
+This was supposed to become a joint work with a Professor in Florida of Hungarian origin who years before had sent her specimen of an antarctic algae to be studied and classified.
 In the last year of her life she often expressed sadness about the fact that she had finished her part of this work, but her colleague would not complete it.
 (Indeed, he had retired, too, and had no more laboratory access.)
 I found the manuscript and drawings in the material that she left behind, and managed to convince the director of the Botanical Insitute in Vienna to take care of its publication.
 It was carefully revised and re-edited.
 See in particular the Comments and Acknowledgements at the end of the paper.

 Back to table of contents.

-Last modified on January 26, 2010.
+Last modified on February 18, 2024.

 Impressum: